Resources

 Co-designing user-driven climate services

-Milestone MS10 A prototype framework on co-creating end-user centred climate services
+Milestone MS10 A prototype framework on co-creating end-user centred climate services (Please refer to D2.8)

 D2.1 I-CISK Information on Climate Services Needs and Gaps